Soybean Oil Roof Solutions vs. Acrylic & Polyurethane

 How Acrylic & Polyurethane Coatings Stack Up

-Acrylic and polyurethane coatings don’t soak into your shingles, they sit on the surface like a film or membrane, creating a barrier against the elements.
+Acrylic and polyurethane coatings sit on the surface of your shingles, creating a film or membrane over them that acts like a barrier against the elements.
 This can temporarily mask or even slow damage like cracks or granule loss, but it’s a band-aid at best.

-• Moisture: Can actually trap water beneath the coating, leading to mold, mildew, or rot if improperly applied.
+• May encourage the growth of mold, mildew, or rot if improperly applied

 The Asphalt Roofing Manufacturers Association (ARMA) recommends against applying coatings of any kind to your asphalt shingle roof.
-They believe there is “limited available documentation” to prove the benefits to homeowners after the fact.
+There is limited documentation to prove they actually benefit your roof in any way, and in some cases, they might even void your warranty.

 Our talented dealers showing a customer how much Roof Maxx costs.